Is job sharing the solution to our flexible work problems?

 The nine-to-five in-person American workday is rigid, arbitrary, and increasingly outdated.
 Yet, if an employee wants to trim their hours to part time they often risk losing opportunities for advancement, getting caught in a slippery slope of pulling far more than 20 hours a week in exchange for more flexibility but less pay.
 And for women who are parents, they frequently end up getting slapped with the “mommy track,” label and taken less seriously by colleagues who relentlessly value a 60-hour work week.
-That’s where job sharing—a model where two professionals with complimentary skill sets pair to interchangeably fill a single professional role—can be a winning solution.
+That’s where job sharing—a model where two professionals with complementary skill sets pair to interchangeably fill a single professional role—can be a winning solution.

 In Switzerland, where a third of the workforce logs less than full-time hours already, job sharing has really taken off even at the highest corporate levels, where it’s not uncommon for a CEO position to be a top share (a job sharing in senior management).
 “We’re slashers,” says Irenka Krone, introducing herself and her job sharing partner Nina Prochazka over Zoom from Switzerland.
 They cohead communication, network and knowledge management at CINFO, and work together at Association PTO (part-Time optimisation), matching and coaching job-share and top-share pairs and advocating for flexible work models.
 “People can have strong passions for more than one thing and adopting job sharing can allow them to combine different activities without running into burnout,” says Krone.